jhuckaby/s3-api/docs/CLI.md

 s3 docs
 ```

-The `docs` command simply prints the contents of this CLI reference.
+The `docs` command prints the contents of the CLI reference, with markdown conversion to formatted text.

 ### put